boytchev/spam/README.md

 # Spam services

-This is a list of mail and mailing-lists services used to send academic spam messages.
+This is a list of mail and mailing-lists services used to send academic spam messages or involved in distributing such messages.
 They are all blocked in my email client.

 | Service domain | IP address |
 |---|:---|